 We were back to Pacific Grove, California in 2008 with the theme of Cannabis: Re-entering Mainstream Medicine.
 Again the California Nurses Association and the U. of CA School of Medicine San Francisco were our co-sponsors.
-As an all volunteer organization we rely on the generosity of individuals and foundations for grants large enough to help finance these international forums.
-The contribution of Mr. John Gilmore made this conference possible due to the costs of travel and the location on the west coast.
 A highlight was a “press moment”.
 Three federal patients opened their government sealed cans of federal cannabis in front on dozens of press cameras.
 Opened, they revealed pre-rolled cannabis cigarettes, about 300 per can, full of seeds and stems.
 The same as we had found in 2001 during “The Missoula Study.”
 The theme was right on the future, by 2013 DC and 20 states had made cannabis a medicine.
-Re-entered indeed.

 April 16-17, 2010 in Warwick, RI Patients Out of Time with co-sponsors the Rhode Island Nurses Association and the San Francisco School of Medicine held The Sixth National Conference on Cannabis Therapeutics declaring as its theme that the statement Cannabis: The Medicine Plant was very true.
 The Faculty was stunning in its academic research and diversity of interest.
 Cannabis and alcohol use discussed by a PhD from local Brown University; cannabis for Alzheimer’s disease and osteoarthritis was presented by the “Grandfather of Cannabis Medicine” Dr. Raphael Mechoulam, Hebrew University, Jerusalem; two PhD scientists from Brazil spoke to cannabis and PTS(d) and other psychiatric uses, emphasizing cannabis does not cause or exacerbate schizophrenia; numerous patients backed by primary care physicians spoke of use for seizures, spasticity, pain, addiction relief and more.

 Tucson, AZ was the location of The Seventh National Clinical Conference on Cannabis Therapeutics with the San Francisco School of Medicine’s Continuing Medical Education Office providing CME’s and the University of AZ College of Nursing the CEU’s.
 Patients Out of Time was joined by Dr. Andy Weil’s Arizona Center for Integrative Medicine of the College of Medicine, U. of AZ.
-Mainstream and integrative medicine – cannabis has come a long way despite the US federal government pogrom of the cannabis plants elimination from earth.
+Mainstream and integrative medicine – cannabis has come a long way despite the federal government’s persecution of the cannabis plant.
 We featured The Endocannabinoid System: Clinical Implications for Health Care as the theme.
 Presentations on phytocannabinoids in the treatment of breast cancer and Glioma cell cancer sparked a lot of interest; as did use for skin cancer and eye disease; for use with glaucoma; as an “exit drug”; for addiction relief; for TBI and PTS among Veterans; for the control of Alzheimer’s disease.

 We have changed the media face of a cannabis patient in the United States forever by presenting a dignified, composed and articulate cast of patients.
 We have elevated the level of discourse about therapeutic cannabis through the education of health care professionals and their organizations and associations.
 We will not give up or grow weary of making therapeutic cannabis available for all patients.
 We can’t, we are Patients Out of Time.